GregPelander/no_thanks/README.md

 1. The current player may either take the face up card or, if they have tokens, pass
 2. If they take the card:
-    a.
-They collect any tokens on the card
+    1. They collect any tokens on the card
-    b.
-They put the card face up in front of them
+    2. They put the card face up in front of them
-    c.
-They flip over the next card in the deck and start a new turn
+    3. They flip over the next card in the deck and start a new turn
 3. If they pass, they put a token on the card and it is the next player's turn

 *Scoring*